 Recipients must remain enrolled in the MA in Management program and maintain a minimum cumulative GPA of 3.2.
 Failure to remain in good standing will terminate the award.
 Scholarship recipients must register for at least part-time status each term (at least 4.5 credits) to be eligible.
 Registration is verified at the end of the college's Drop/Add period.
 Students who take an approved Leave of Absence from the college are eligible to have their scholarship reinstated upon their return (they must have an overall GPA of at least 3.2).
 The semester(s) students are on an Official Leave will not count against total scholarship eligibility.

 Applications are reviewed prior to program start.
-Scholarship decisions will be made between April 18th and May 25th.
+Scholarship decisions will be made between May 2nd and June 18th.
+Contact the program director if applying after June 18 to request a scholarship consideration extension.

-This scholarship is for graduate students who would like to be considered for an emergency, need-based scholarship who have proven financial need or who find themselves in a sudden or unexpected financial crisis.
-To be considered for this one-time award students must explain their financial need or crisis.
+This scholarship is for graduate students who would like to be considered for an emergency fund dispersal who have proven financial need or who find themselves in a sudden or unexpected financial crisis.
+To be considered for this one-time fund dispersal students must explain their financial need or crisis.
 All information provided will be kept in the strictest confidence.
 Students may apply for this at any time during the year, and funds cannot be used on balances from a prior semester.
 The maximum amount of this scholarship is $1000.